The Wolf Returns

-The Wolf Returns (Spanish: Vuelve el lobo) is a 1952 Mexican western adventure film directed by Vicente Oroná and starring Dagoberto Rodríguez, Flor Silvestre and Tito Novaro.
+The Wolf Returns (Spanish: Vuelve el lobo) is a 1952 Mexican western adventure film directed by Vicente Oroná and starring Dagoberto Rodríguez, Flor Silvestre and Rosa de Castilla.
 The film's sets were designed by the art director Ramón Rodríguez Granada.
-It was part of a trilogy of films released the same year along with The Lone Wolf and The Justice of the Wolf.
+It was last part of a trilogy of western films based in the character of El Lobo, including The Lone Wolf and The Justice of the Wolf.